 Energy perspective: Here we wish to diagnose which energetic processes cause model biases toward too much poleward AHT and too little OHT.
 Model biases in the partitioning of MHT (Fig. 2) suggest that models add too much energy to the tropical atmosphere at the expense of removing energy from the tropical ocean.
 Fajber et al. (2022) demonstrated that AHT can be decomposed into the processes contributing to spatial gradients in energy input to the atmosphere, specifically:

-AHTθ=-2πa2θ90LE!+SENSH!+RADATMOS!cosθdθ , (5)
+AHTθ=-2πa2θ90LE!+SENS!+RADATMOS!cosθdθ , (5)

-where E is the evaporation, L is the latent heat of evaporation, SH is the sensible heat flux and RADATMOS is the net radiative flux into the atmospheric column and, as before, (!) indicates an anomaly from the global mean.
+where E is the evaporation, L is the latent heat of evaporation, SENS is the sensible heat flux and RADATMOS is the net radiative flux into the atmospheric column and, as before, (!) indicates an anomaly from the global mean.
 Eq.
 5 says that the AHT is set by energetic processes that add energy to the tropical atmosphere or, equivalently, remove energy from the extratropical atmosphere relative to the global mean atmospheric heating.
 Fajber et al. (2022) demonstrated that AHT is primarily determined by E! due to the large contrast in evaporation between the tropics/subtropics and extratropics whereas sensible heat fluxes are smaller in magnitude and the radiative heating of the atmosphere is fairly spatially homogenous.
 Spatial gradients in evaporation (E!) add energy to the low-latitude atmosphere at the expense of removing energy from the ocean and, thus, have compensating impacts on AHT and OHT.
 Therefore, our initial hypothesis is that models are biased toward too much AHT and too little OHT due to stronger than observed evaporation in the low latitudes.
 Initial analysis (not shown) shows that models are indeed biased toward too much low latitude evaporation relative to observational estimate from WHOI OA flux (Yu et al., 2004) and SEAFLUX (Curry et al. 2004) and the implied AHT due to evaporation biases (diagnosed from Eq.
 5) is quantitatively consistent with the ensemble mean AHT bias.

 In the proposed work, we will analyze the energetic processes that contribute to model biases in AHT via Eq.
 5 by additionally analyzing model biases in atmospheric radiation (relative to satellite observations) and sensible heat fluxes to evaluate model biases energetic processes are consistent with the AHT bias identified in Fig. 2.
 We will check for consistency of these results against different observational estimates of turbulent energy fluxes and radiation including atmospheric reanalysis and additional satellite derived estimates.
 We will analyze the regions and seasons that contribute to energetic biases and evaluate if models with larger seasonal biases in energetics also have larger seasonal biases in AHT/OHT partitioning.